moderndatacompany/dataos.info/docs/resources/pager/create_pager.md

 Before creating a Pager Resource, the following prerequisites must be met.

-**Logged into DataOS CLI:**

-Ensure that the DataOS Command Line Interface is set up on the local system and that the user is logged in before proceeding.
-See [Setting up CLI](/interfaces/cli/).

-**Permissions:**
+- Ensure that the [Monitor Resource](/resources/monitor/) is already configured and working as expected.

-Verify that the appropriate permissions are available to create and manage a Pager Resource.
+- Verify that the appropriate permissions are available to create and manage a Pager Resource.

 Once the prerequisites are satisfied, Pager Resource in DataOS can be created.